FRÉDÉRIQUE LE DUC-MOREAU

 February 2020

-Chosen for the highly selective Screen Music Lab of the SOCAN Foundation, hosted by Ubisoft Montréal and led by music supervisor Simon Landry
+Selected for the highly competitive Screen Music Lab of the SOCAN Foundation, in collaboration with Ubisoft Montreal and led by music supervisor Simon Landry

-Selected for the highly selective 3rd Character initiative at the Festival du nouveau cinéma de Montréal (FNC), in partnership with the Festival International Music & Cinema Marseille
+Selected for the limited-admission Dispositif 3e personnage at the Festival du nouveau cinéma de Montréal (FNC), in partnership with the Festival International Music & Cinema Marseille

-Selected by the Société de musique contemporaine du Québec (SMCQ) and L’inis (Institut national de l’image et du son) for the 4:4 Project, a collaborative initiative pairing composers and film directors to co-create an original short film, 0004ngel with director Eli Jean Tahchi
+Selected by the Société de musique contemporaine du Québec (SMCQ) and L’inis (Institut national de l’image et du son) for Project 4:4, a collaborative initiative pairing composers and directors to co-create an original short film, 0004ngel, with director Eli Jean Tahchi

-Delivered a public Master’s thesis defense (viva voce) exploring extended techniques and contemporary musical processing as emotional narrative forces in Canadian cinema
+Public defense of Master’s thesis (viva voce) on extended techniques and contemporary musical treatments as emotional narrative forces in Canadian cinema

-Selected for a matchmaking session between composers and directors at the
+Selected for a composer–director matchmaking session at Film Fest Gent

 Composition residency for the Piano Rue of Rimouski

-Selected for the InMics program (International Master in Composition for Screen) following a competitive entrance contest
+Selected for the InMics Program (International Master in Composition for Screen) following a competitive entrance examination

 Composition residency with the Molinari Quartet

-Selected for the Orford Music Academy composition workshop
+Selected for the composition workshop at the Orford Music Academy